mattchutwo/MicroRAM/README.md

 ## Running the tests

-You can also run our test suite loke so:
+You can also run our test suite like so:

 ```
 % stack test